Learn more about Assistance Dogs! Scroll or click on one below:

 Below is a list of the types of Assistance Dogs that can be trained with your existing dog or newly adopted dog from a shelter, rescue, responsible breeder, etc.

-If you have a disability not listed on this page, you may still contact Carrie for a FREE consultation to discuss your wants and needs to see if a specific program can be catered for you or directed to another trainer or organization.
+If you have a disability not listed on this page, you may still contact to discuss your desires and needs to customize a program that is catered for you — or help direct you to another trainer or organization.

 Assistance Dogs require